Smikeyyy/DFT-Calculation/README.md

 2. "pseudo" -> La, Fe, O pseudopotential
 3. "out" -> output

-How to run in bach linux shell:
+How to run in bash linux shell:
 1. chmod +x calculation_new.sh -> change permission to executable
 2. ./calculation_new.sh -> execute bash script